Grade 1 – Sharp Edge, Blencathra

 Ill Crag lies at the head of Eskdale and with a vertical height gain of 300m it is home to the longest scrambling routes in the Lake District.
 One of our favourite mountain days and a route that made it into Trail magazines top 50 starts at Seathwaite Farm in Borrowdale and ascends Grain’s Ghyll to Esk Hause.
 A short descent into Upper Eskdale leads round to the base of the crag.
 The choice of route is between the grade 1 of Cockly Pike ridge or the grade 3 of the South-East face.
 Both are excellent and the choice will come down to your experience and the conditions on the day.
 From the top of Ill Crag it is not far to the summit of Scafell Pike, England’s highest mountain from where a descent of the Corridor Route to Styhead Tarn leads back to Seathwaite and tea and cakes all round.

-If you are unsure about tackling any of these routes by yourself why not come on our Introduction to Scrambling course or book a private scrambling course on a date of your choice and let us guide you up.
+If you are unsure about tackling any of these routes by yourself why not come on our Introduction to Scrambling course or book a private scrambling course on a date of your choice with a fully qualified Mountaineering and Climbing Instructor and let us guide you up.